telerik/ajax-docs/api/client/Telerik.Web.UI.RadDropDownTree.md

 The event arguments.

-### entryAdding
+### dropDownClosing

-The entryAdding client-side event is fired when an entry is about to be added to the entry area.
+The dropDownClosing client-side event that is fired before the dropdown of the RadDropDownTree is closed.
 The event can be cancelled.
-When the CheckBoxes property of the control is set to either the TriState or the CheckChildNodes, the event will fire only for the node that is being checked.

 #### Event Data